Congratulations on your new position as Parent Teacher Organization (PTO) or Parent Teacher Association (PTA) President Elect!

 Expect to learn

-After you’re done patting yourself on the back being awesome (btw, you totally are!), it’s time to get to work.
+After you’re done patting yourself on the back being awesome (btw, you totally are!), it’s time to get to work, so let’s talk about some of the PTO President elect responsibilities.

-And part of the most important work of a President is being ready to learn.
+During the transition time (starting with your election and continuing until the end of the outgoing officer’s term) the most important work of a President elect is being ready to learn.

 Even if you’ve been involved as a volunteer for a long time, expect there to be quite a few things you didn’t know.